FreeCAD/FreeCAD-documentation/wiki/Mouse_navigation.md

 ## Mac OS X Issues

 Recently we got reports [on the forum](http://forum.freecadweb.org/viewtopic.php?f=3&t=3592&start=0) from Mac users that those mouse button and key combination do not work as expected.
 Unfortunately, none of the developers owns a Mac, neither do the other regular contributors.
 We need your help to determine which mouse buttons and key combination work so we can update this wiki.

+## Developing a Custom Navigation option

+The tutorial [Adding a new mouse navigation option to FreeCAD](Adding_a_new_mouse_navigation_option_to_FreeCAD.md) orients developers who have an interest to customize their own navigational mode.
+Familiarity with cplusplus syntax needed.